gubler/dotfiles/README.md

 * Files in `conf` just sit there.
 If a config file doesn't _need_ to go in `~/`, put it in there.
 * Files in `caches` are cached files, only used by some scripts.
 This folder will only be created if necessary.

+### What about the other folders?

+* `libs` is for submoduled applications
+* `extra` are scripts to be run once.
+They aren't hooked into the regular dotfiles command due to either needing input during execution or taking a long, long time to run.
+* `reference` holds extra config files as well as an [app log][references/application_list.md] that includes apps, plugins, browser extensions, etc...

 ## Installation
 ### OS X Notes